signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 or `DeviceCommandWithResult<TResult>.Completion` is eventually resolved by calling `SetResult`, `SetCanceled` or `SetException` on the Completion otherwise the caller may indefinitely wait for the command completion.
+When `DoHandleCommandAsync` doesn't complete the command, the command is "Long Running" (more on this below).

 `DoHandleCommandAsync` has no CancellationToken parameter: the command exposes a unique token that unifies the multiple ways to cancel a command: `DoHandleCommandAsync` have just to use this unique token when calling